-Step 1: Cut the baby from the shoot and apply the growth hormone.
+Step 1: Cut the baby plant from the shoot.
 To help the little plant grow roots as quickly as possible, apply a bit of rooting hormone to its base before placing it in a pot.
 This isn’t necessary, but it can be helpful.

-Step 2: Using seed-starting mix, fill a pot, and create a hole for the baby plant using a pen or finger.
+Step 2: Fill a pot with seed-starting mix and create a hole for the baby plant using a pen or your finger.

-Step 3: Place the plant in the hole and press down lightly with your fingers to ensure it won’t fall over.
+Step 3: Place the plant in the hole and press down lightly with your fingers to ensure that it doesn't fall over.

 Step 4: Water generously, but again, don’t soak it.

 Step 5: No direct sunlight for these tender babies!
 Place them in bright but indirect sunlight.
 New roots will start to grow soon, and the plant might eventually shoot off new babies of its own.

 Spider plants are fun and pretty plants to have in your home.
 Propagation is easy, and it’s a fun way to create homemade gifts for friends, family, and even yourself!

 - How to prune houseplants: A complete guide